Protests of 1968: Brazil

-On 28 March, the Military Police of Brazil killed high school student Edson Luís de Lima Souto at a protest for cheaper meals at a restaurant for low-income students.
-The aftermath of his death generated one of the first major protests against the military dictatorship in Brazil and incited a national wave of anti-dictatorship student demonstrations throughout the year.
+On March 28, the Brazilian Military Police killed high school student Edson Luís de Lima Souto during a protest for cheaper meals at a restaurant for low-income students.
+The consequences of his death generated one of the first major protests against the military dictatorship in Brazil, known as the March of the One Hundred Thousand, and incited a nationwide wave of anti-dictatorship student demonstrations throughout the year.